wp-plugins/bulletproof-security/readme.txt

 == Frequently Asked Questions ==

-= How does the BulletProof Security Plugin htaccess Core work? =
+= How does the BulletProof Security Plugin htaccess Core (Firewalls) work? =

 The BulletProof Security Plugin allows you to instantly create and activate .htaccess website security with one click (ok maybe a few clicks) for your website without having to know anything about .htaccess files.
 The Master